philleconnect/ServerContainers/README.md

 # Who can use this?

-## THIS SOFTWARE IS STILL IN ALPHA-STATE, PLEASE DON'T SEND BUG-REPORTS YET, THINGS ARE NOT WORKING YET!!!
+## THIS SOFTWARE IS STILL IN BETA-STATE, EXPECT BUGS AND MISSING DOCUMENTATION !!!

 If you are aware of this feel free to give it a try.
 But expect quite a few changes in the next weeks and months, we hope to go stable by christmas 2017!